Hanmactu712/flutter-bloc-architecture/README.md

 - `LayoutConfig`: A class that defines the layout configuration for different screen sizes.

+- `AppListView`: A widget that displays a list of items with different layouts based on the screen size.

 ```
   AppListView(
     gapConfig: LayoutConfig(compactScreen: 16.0, mediumScreen: 32.0),